waseem18/gitpromote/README.md

-Note: This code will be rewrited clearly with comments in January!
+Note: This code will be rewritten clearly in January!

 <a href="#"><img src="http://gitpromote.appspot.com/images/logo.jpg"></a>
 ====================================================================